sudoviz/driftcop/README.md

 ---
 ## 🎯 What is DriftCop?

-Drift-Cop is your Enterprise grade MCP security scanner based CLI + live dashboard that spots dangerous drift in AI tools.
-It spots injection hacks, and CVEs, signs every change in SigStore.
+Drift-Cop is your Enterprise grade MCP security scanner and real-time proxy based CLI + live dashboard that spots dangerous drift in AI tools.
+It spots injection hacks, and CVEs, signs every change in SigStore, and intercepts malicious MCP messages before they cause damage.
 Drift-Cop is designed to help AI developers and InfoSec organizations identify, track, and mitigate security vulnerabilities in MCP server implementations they use from external untrusted sources.

+DriftCop consists of three main components:
+- **Security Scanner**: Deep analysis of MCP servers, codebases, and dependencies
+- **Security Proxy**: Real-time interception and enforcement of security policies (5,000-8,000 msg/s)
+- **Web Dashboard**: Live monitoring and approval workflows for configuration changes

 ## 🔥 Why Drift-Cop?